-Criterion

-Link to FairShares Model

-1. Promote socialised and democratic ownership, governance and management.

-Principles 1 and 5
+Criter ion Link to FairShares Model 1.
+Promote socialised and democratic ownership, governance and management.
+Principles 1 and 5 2.
+Specify their purpose(s) and evaluate the impact(s) of their trading activities; Principle 2 3.
+Conduct ethical reviews of their product/service choices and production/consumption practices; Principles 3 and 4

-Principles 1 and 5

-Principle 2

-Conduct ethical reviews of their product/service choices and

-Principles 3 and 4